harishconti/heal-log/TASK_ALLOCATION.md

 ## Compliance:

 - Jurisdiction: Laws of India
-- Privacy Policy: [URL from GitHub Pages]
+- Privacy Policy: [URL from Google Sites]
-- Terms of Service: [URL from GitHub Pages]
+- Terms of Service: [URL from Google Sites or include]

----

-## Google Play Data Safety Form Answers:

-When filling Google's form, select:

-1. "Data encrypted in transit?"
-   → Yes, HTTPS only

-2. "Data encrypted at rest?"
-   → Yes, local encryption

-3. "Data deletion available?"
-   → Yes, user can delete account

-4. "Privacy policy provided?"
-   → Yes (link to your GitHub Pages)

-5. "Data shared with third parties?"
-   → No

-6. "Restricted to adults?"
-   → No (but target audience 18+)
 ```

 **You review and verify:**
 1. All statements are accurate
-2. HIPAA compliance noted if applicable
-3. Privacy practices match reality
+2. Privacy practices match reality
-4. Ready for Play Store submission
+3. Ready for Play Store submission

 **Success Checklist:**
 - [ ] Data safety document complete